30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 Beach hats used to stress me out because they always lost their shape during travel.

 Now I place the hat upside down at the base of my suitcase, fill the inside with soft items like scarves or socks, and then build the rest of my packing around it.
+It’s a simple technique, but one of the most practical suitcase packing hacks for protecting delicate items.

 10. Use Small Pouches to Stay Organized

 One of the best travel packing tips I’ve learned from moving frequently is to create mini categories inside your suitcase.
-I use small mesh or fabric pouches for jewelry, chargers, and loose accessories so nothing gets lost at the bottom of my bag.

 11. Invest in a Good Toiletry Bag Instead of Endless Plastic Bags